Essentials of Oncology, Solid Organ and Blood/Marrow Transplant Management for the Health Care Team

 Book your reservation online

 Toll-free reservations: (800) 528-7867.
-To receive the conference discounted room rate, you must reserve your room by Friday, Feb.
-28 and mention “OptumHealth Education Essentials of Oncology and Transplant Benefit Management.”
+To receive the conference discounted room rate, mention “OptumHealth Education Essentials of Oncology and Transplant Benefit Management.”

 OptumHealth Education appreciates your support in booking your hotel reservation at The Scott Resort & Spa.
 The number of hotel rooms used for this conference directly impacts hotel rates, conference costs and registration fees.
 An added benefit to staying at The Scott is the opportunity to continue building relationships with your fellow attendees and exhibitors outside of the educational session hours.